Aperol Sour: Two Variations

 About Aperol

-You can read all about classic cocktails and their variations if you have the time.
-Briefly, the sour is a classic cocktail made with two ounces of spirit, three quarters of an ounce of freshly squeezed citrus juice, and three quarters of an ounce of simple syrup.
+The sour is a classic cocktail made with two ounces of spirit, three quarters of an ounce of freshly squeezed citrus juice, and three quarters of an ounce of simple syrup.
+If you can remember only one cocktail formula, it should be the sour.

 Make your sour sweeter or more sour by using a quarter of an ounce more or less of your citrus or simple syrup.
 Make it with rum and lime juice, and it’s a daiquiri.
 Change it to tequila, use orange liqueur instead of sugar syrup, and you have a margarita.
 Make it with gin and lime, and it’s a gimlet.